awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 Before you begin a migration to the CloudWatch Agent for log collection, ensure that the instances on which you will perform the migration meet these requirements:
 + The OS is a 64\-bit version of Windows Server\.
 + SSM Agent 2\.2\.93\.0 or later is installed on the instance\.
-+ The SSM Agent is configured for monitoring on the instance\.
++ SSM Agent is configured for monitoring on the instance\.

 **Topics**
 + [Automatically Migrate to the CloudWatch Agent](#monitoring-cloudwatch-agent-migrate-auto)